How to Prevent Falls in the Home for Adults

-Falls can cause injuries and affect people of all ages.
-There are many simple things that you can do to make your home safe and to help prevent falls.
-Ask for help when making these changes, if needed.
+Falls can cause injuries.
+Falls can happen to people of all ages.
+There're many things you can do to make your home safe and to help prevent falls.

 -